brainexe/ctail/README.md

 ctail
 =====

-Make your tail mor colorful!
+Make your tail more colorful!

 Install
 =======